P. V. Gopalan

 Painganadu Venkataraman Gopalan (1911 – February 1998) was an Indian career civil servant who served with the Zambian and the Indian governments.

 As director of relief measures and refugees in Zambia, he oversaw the exodus of refugees from Southern Rhodesia (now Zimbabwe) during the Rhodesian Bush War.
-He later served as advisor to the first President of Zambia Kenneth Kaunda and also as joint secretary to the government of India in 1960s.
+He later served as advisor to the first President of Zambia Kenneth Kaunda and also as Joint Secretary to the Government of India in 1960s.

 Gopalan was a member of the Imperial Secretariat Service and later a Central Secretariat Service officer.
 He was the maternal grandfather of the 49th vice president of the United States, Kamala Harris.

 Early life

-Gopalan was born in 1911 into a conservative Tamil Brahmin family, at Painganadu agraharam, Thulasendrapuram in the Madras Presidency, British India.
+Gopalan was born in 1911 into a conservative Iyengar family, at Painganadu Agraharam, Thulasendrapuram in the Madras Presidency, British India.

 Career

 Gopalan joined the Imperial Secretariat Service during British rule in India which later merged into the Central Secretariat Service.
 He served as under secretary to the government of India in the Ministry of Transport (Roads Wing).
 In the 1950s, he was posted as a senior commercial officer in Mumbai.
 He worked on the rehabilitation of refugees from East Pakistan in India.
-Rising through the ranks, Gopalan was later empanelled and served as joint secretary to the government of India in the Ministry of Labour, Employment and Rehabilitation.
+Rising through the ranks, Gopalan was later empanelled and served as Joint Secretary to the Government of India in the Ministry of Labour, Employment and Rehabilitation.

 With effect from 28 January 1966, he was deputed to the government of Zambia and lived in Lusaka as Director of Relief Measures and Refugees in 1966 during the Zimbabwean War of Independence, to help Zambia manage an influx of refugees from Southern Rhodesia (now Zimbabwe).
 While in Lusaka in the 1960s, as recorded in a public lands document dated March 9, 1967, Gopalan and his family resided at 16 Independence Avenue.
 He was appointed to the selection grade of the Central Secretariat Service from 1 May 1966, and ended his posting in Zambia with effect from 24 July 1969, reverting to his former role in the Department of Rehabilitation.
 He retired from government service with effect from 2 October 1969.